how cannabis became chic

 There’s nothing we like more than a good makeover.
 Whether it’s Rachael Leigh Cook falling downstairs in that red dress in She’s All That, or the slightly abusive computer who forced people to remove their fake tan on Snog Marry Avoid, there’s nothing the collective culture enjoys like a good before and after.
 In 2018, nothing has had a bigger makeover than cannabis.

 Across every industry, from medicine, to fashion, to beauty, to food and drink and journalism, cannabis has been having A Moment.
 The iconic marijuana leaf has moved in from the fashion wilderness of your older brother’s room with its Bob Marley posters and Pink Floyd albums.
-Now, it’s featured in the collections of Vetements, Jeremy Scott and Stella McCartney, and its popularity has contributed to the push for huge changes in drugs laws –– whether that’s full legalisation for recreational use in Canada, or the availability of cannabis on the NHS in Britain, which has huge implications in improving the lives of those living with epilepsy, cancer, autism and mental health issues.
+Now, it’s featured in the collections of Vetements, Jeremy Scott and Stella McCartney, and its popularity has contributed to the push for huge changes in drugs laws –– whether that’s legalization in a host of states, full legalization for recreational use in Canada, or the availability of cannabis on the NHS in Britain, which has huge implications in improving the lives of those living with epilepsy, cancer, autism and mental health issues.
 Marijuana has never been more accepted, but more than that, it’s never been more chic.

 “We’re seeing a lot of ‘greenwashing’ right now,” says Cult Beauty co-founder Alexia Inge.
 “Companies are jumping on the bandwagon for this trendy ingredient, but there’s still a lot of pushback from more conservative quarters.
 For example many US payment gateways will refuse payment for perfectly legal CBD products if ‘cannabis’ or ‘CBD’ is in the product name.”
 ‘Greenwashing’ is a term that usually refers to promoting a product by attempting to make it seem environmentally friendly when it's really not.
 When it comes to cannabis though, greenwashing is more about how companies are jumping on the CBD bandwagon as it becomes more and more popular in skincare and make-up –– and subsequently more lucrative.
 CBD oils in particular are popular.
 CBD, the non-psychoactive ingredient in cannabis, is increasingly in demand as a pain-reliever, anti-insomnia and anti-anxiety compound, but also appears in skincare products, promising to reduce puffiness and dark circles, like those from MGC Derma.
-As CBD becomes more popular in beauty, the prices have also shot up –– far from the budget options you can pick up in Holland and Barrett for as little as £25, oils from Ho Karan sell for around £45, while Kiki Health sell for as much as £175.
+As CBD becomes more popular in beauty, however, the prices have also shot up.

 “I think CBD-infused products will continue to be a regular feature on menus across the food and beverage industries.
 There really is limitless potential and the offerings are only going to get better.
 From our perspective, we want to bring CBD into the mainstream just like we did with vegan food.”

 Against this sensitive and problematic backdrop, some are quick to distance themselves and differentiate between “good” cannabis use and “bad”.
 “I think CBD consumer industries will be very careful to disassociate themselves from the recreational usage of the drug,” says Cult Beauty’s Alexia.
-“The path to legalisation and social acceptance [of cannabis] lies in legalisation and scientific research rather than the wellbeing and beauty industries.”
+“The path to legalization and social acceptance [of cannabis] lies in legalization and scientific research rather than the wellbeing and beauty industries.”

 Others are hyper-aware of how our current cannabis obsession sits in a wider socio-economic context and the uncomfortable racial implications it has for users.
 Anja Charbonneau, editor of Broccoli, a magazine for women who love cannabis, says nu-stoners should be more wary of whitewashing than ‘greenwashing’.

 Anja, who is based in Oregon, says acceptance of the substance is constantly evolving.
 “I get emails from readers in other states and countries who still don’t feel comfortable telling their close friends they consume because they’re afraid of being judged or arrested.
 Everyone has a responsibility to fight against the whitewashing of cannabis, whether you’re a consumer or a company.
-We donate part of our proceeds to the Brooklyn Bail Fund, an organisation providing bail and other resources to low-income people with misdemeanour offences, including cannabis possession.”
+We donate part of our proceeds to the Brooklyn Bail Fund, an organization providing bail and other resources to low-income people with misdemeanor offenses, including cannabis possession.”

 “People are sick of seeing white dudes rule every narrative.”